kassambara/rstatix/cran-comments.md

 ## Test environments
-* local OS X install, R 3.6.3
+* local Ubuntu 22.04.5 LTS install, R 4.4.1
-* win-builder
-* Github Action
+* Github Action, set up using `usethis::use_github_action("check-standard")`

 ## R CMD check results
 There were no ERRORs, WARNINGs or NOTEs.

 ## Update

-This is an updated version 0.7.2 (see NEWS.md).
+This is an updated version 0.7.3 (see NEWS.md).